 3. Embedding an external webpage

 Why stop at uploading a single video?
-Constant Contact’s website builder makes it easy to embed an entire external Bandcamp page into your site.
+Embed an entire external Bandcamp page into your site.
 The pros include:

-- Listeners from your webpage count towards your streaming numbers.
+- Listeners from your web page count toward your streaming numbers.

 - Your website will be updated each time you update your Bandcamp page — there’s no need to change both.